great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_an_inferredassetdataconnector.md

 ### Example 3: Nested directory structure with the data_asset_name on the inside

-Here’s a similar example, with a nested directory structure...
+Here’s a similar example, with a nested directory structure:

 ```
 <MY DIRECTORY>/2018/10/yellow_tripdata.csv